 What you’ll learn reading this article:

-- Dog owners are held strictly responsible for their pet’s behavior in Kentucky.
+- Dog owners are held strictly liable for their pet’s behavior in Kentucky.

-- Criminal charges do occur in some circumstances.
+- Criminal charges do occur in some dog bite cases.

 - An injured victim can start a civil action to recover compensation.